JacksonKuo/blog/_posts/2025-8-17-chainguard-repair-local-pipeline.markdown

 before running: `./gradlew wrapper --gradle-version=9.0.0 --distribution-type=bin`[^2], and then removing my comments.
 My `gradle-wrapper.properties` looks good: `distributionUrl=https\://services.gradle.org/distributions/gradle-9.0.0-bin.zip`.

 #### Problem 3 - Jekyll
 My local Jekyll will not automatically catch file updates anymore for some reason.
-Using `--force_polling` will reach out and check the if any file has changed versus the default system that uses `listen`[^3] [^4] that was really flaky as more files were added to jekyll.
+Using `--force_polling` will reach out and check the if any file has changed versus the default update system that uses `listen`[^3] [^4] that was really flaky as more files were added to jekyll.

 ```bash
 bundle exec jekyll serve --unpublished --livereload --force_polling